National Association of College and University Residence Halls: Strategic planning

 In 2014 through 2015, NACURH formed a strategic planning commission led by members of the Boards of Directors per a resolution passed in May 2014.
 The purpose of the NACURH Strategic Plan is to provide a clear direction for the future of the organization and company.
 With a clear direction, NACURH commits itself to providing residence hall leaders with skills and resources that they need in order to excel and positively impact their campus communities.
 This group performed the NACURH Services and Performance Assessment (NSPA) on the corporation as a whole, and, as a result, created a strategic plan for years 2015–2018.
 The new plan outlines necessary steps to improve NACURH and the way it serves member schools.

+Throughout the 2023-2024 affiliation year, a new Strategic Planning Committee was formed, and at the 2024 Annual Business Meeting the NACURH Board of Directors voted to confirm a new 2024-2027 NACURH Strategic Plan.
+This plan is composed of five focus areas covering a variety of educational and growth components, as well as promoting adaptability and forward thought.

 NACURH offices

 NACURH Information Centre (NIC) (1967–2017)

 Created in 1968, The NIC was the business office of NACURH, Inc. The NIC's projects and responsibilities included: Maintaining the Resource File Index, updating and maintaining the national website, and keeping records of the dues of member schools.
 The NIC was merged with the NSRO to form the NCO following the close of the 2017 Annual Conference.